The following outlines some Payroll Tax issues most commonly overlooked by employers.

 An accommodation allowance applies where an employee is paid an allowance for being temporarily away from home.
 The allowance covers their meals, incidentals and accommodation.

 Only amounts paid in excess of the prescribed rate are to be included in taxable wages.
 The prescribed rate is equal to the ATO’s daily travel allowance rate for the lowest capital city for the lowest salary band.
-The ATO rate for the 2015-16 financial year is $255.45 per night.
+Please refer to the ATO's document TD 2015/14.

 Motor vehicle allowances